bareos/bareos/manuals/en/developers/catalog.md

 </span>\

-The <span>**File**</span> table shown above contains one entry for each file backed up by Bacula.
+The <span>**File**</span> table shown above contains one entry for each file backed up by Bareos.
 Thus a file that is backed up multiple times (as is normal) will have multiple entries in the File table.
 This will probably be the table with the most number of records.
 Consequently, it is essential to keep the size of this record to an absolute minimum.
 At